Navid200/xDrip/docs/xDripSync.md

 On the follower phone, tap on Settings &#8722;> Auto configure.
 ![](./images/AutoConfigureTap.png)

 Scan the QR code shown on the master screen.
-This will change all the settings, on the follower, to follow the master.
+This will change all the required settings, on the follower, to follow the master.
-Ensure Settings &#8722;> xDrip+ Sync settings &#8722;> Disable all sync features is disabled on the follower.

 All that is shown in a clip [here](https://youtu.be/LcgjfbYcWkE).